awslabs/soci-snapshotter/docs/getting-started.md

 ### Lazily pull image

 Once the snapshotter is running we can call the `rpull` command from SOCI CLI.
-This command reads the manifest from the registry and mounts FUSE filesystems for each layer.
+This command reads the manifest from the registry and mounts a FUSE filesystem for each layer.

 > The optional flag `--soci-index-digest` needs to be the digest of the SOCI index manifest.